Malisha4065/MyFirstSpringBootRestApi/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 Welcome to my First Spring Boot REST API!
-The SpringBoot Survey API is a RESTful web service that allows users to manage questions and surveys.
+The MyFirstSpringBootRestApi is a RESTful web service that allows users to manage questions and surveys.
 Built using Spring Boot framework, it provides endpoints for creating, reading, updating, and deleting questions and surveys.
 This API is designed to be scalable, easy-to-use, and can be integrated into any application that requires survey-related functionality.

 ## FEATURES
 * Create new surveys with multiple questions